jmagman/flutter-wiki/Tree-hygiene.md

 If you're working on a big patch, don't hesitate to get reviews early, before you're ready to check code in.
-Also, don't hesitate to ask for multiple people to review your code, and don't hesitate to provide unsolicited comments on other people's PRs.
+Also, don't hesitate to ask for multiple people to review your code, and don't hesitate to provide unsolicited comments on other people's PRs (although approvals in the GitHub UI should be reserved for those with contributor access).
 The more reviews the better.

 A reviewer may in some circumstances consider the code satisfactory without having fully reviewed or understood it.
 If a reviewer has not